🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 When Kelly does not apply

-• Markets where you have no informational edge over the consensus
+• Markets where you possess no informational advantage relative to the broader market

-Use PolyGram's built-in Kelly Criterion calculator to size your bets before every trade.
-The risk toolkit also includes payoff diagrams and drawdown analysis.
+Use PolyGram's integrated Kelly Criterion calculator to determine position sizes ahead of each transaction.
+The analytics suite also features payoff visualisations and volatility metrics.
 Start trading on PolyGram →